mnelson4/yet-another-related-posts-plugin/readme.txt

 = I'm using the Thumbnails display.
 Why are some of my posts missing appropriate images? =

-YARPP’s thumbnail view requires that a WordPress “featured image” be set for each post.
+YARPP's thumbnail view requires that a WordPress "featured image" be set for each post.
 If you have many posts that never had a featured image set, I recommend the plugin [Auto Post Thumbnail](http://wordpress.org/extend/plugins/auto-post-thumbnail/), which will generate post thumbnails for you.

 = How can I use the custom template feature? =